 If you are a Master Admin or Admin user for your Cloudinary account, it may be your responsibility to manage account users, preferences and settings, and to monitor account usage.

 This includes adding users, updating user configurations and roles, defining Media Library user groups, and viewing or setting Media Library and overall account preferences, and viewing usage statistics, graphs, and other reports.

 There are many types of users who are a part of any Digital Asset Management workflow.
 When you define users in Cloudinary, you assign a role to each user.
 These roles control the areas of the Cloudinary console that a user can access or modify.

-A large majority of your creative team will probably work primarily in the Media Library.
-Thus, when you assign a user to the Media Library user role, you can define another level of permissions within the Media Library by assigning Media Library users to one or more user groups.
+The majority of your creative team will probably work primarily in the Media Library.
+Thus, when you assign any of your teammates to the Media Library user role, you can define another level of permissions within the Media Library by assigning Media Library users to one or more user groups.

-Within the Media Library, users can share folders and collections with selected user groups or individual users at varying levels of access permissions, from full management control to view-only access.
+Within the Media Library, users can share folders with user groups or individual users, as well as invite those teammates to collections, at varying levels of access permissions, from full management control to view-only access.

 - For full details on folder sharing, see Folder sharing and permissions.

-- For full details on collection sharing, see Collection sharing and permissions
+- For full details on inviting teammates to collections, see Collection sharing and permissions